 Common Car Accident Injuries

-After a car accident, injuries may not appear so obvious right away.
-We have come across cases where individuals think they are fine, only to deal with pain and other symptoms later on.
+After a car crash, injuries may not appear so obvious right away.
+We have come across cases where individuals think they are fine after a motor vehicle accident, only to deal with pain and other symptoms later on.
 Because of this, it is important to know the types of injuries that commonly occur and how they can develop over time, especially with no treatment.

 Below are some forms of bodily harm affected individuals may experience following a car accident:

 Not all injuries are physical.
-Many accident victims have also experienced anxiety or post-traumatic stress disorder (PTSD) in the aftermath of the impact.
+While many accident victims have experienced physical pain, they have also suffered anxiety or post-traumatic stress disorder (PTSD) in the aftermath of the impact.
 Such effects can impact a person’s daily life and may be considered in a personal injury claim.

 When it comes to the type and severity of injuries in a car accident, each individual will experience their own unique issues.
-It is critical to seek medical attention immediately after the incident to ensure proper documentation, timely care, and a full understanding of what your condition is.
+It is critical to seek medical attention immediately at hospitals like Banner UMC or St. Joseph’s after the incident to ensure proper documentation, timely care, and a full understanding of what your condition is, or if your injury is permanent.
 Keep in mind that all of these factors will play a significant role in protecting your claim.

 When it comes to car accident settlements, results will vary for each individual once evidence has been assessed.
 How a claim is valued will come down to what injuries you suffered, how it has progressed over time, and if the impact has affected your overall lifestyle.